 Creative Nest nursery is situated on a quiet residential street in Al Mizhar 2, Mirdiff.
 The low rise, purpose built building has a small private car park (manned by a security guard, onsite 24/7) as well as on street parking.
 The building is secured by a perimeter wall and feels clean, welcoming and safe on approach.

 We meet Principal Zeena Assam.
-Zeena is of Iraqi/Canadian descent and is the founder and owner of the nursery.
-Zeena holds a Masters in Education and found that motherhood sparked her particular interest in and love for Early Years education.
+Zeena is also both the founder and owner of the nursery.
+She holds a Masters in Education and found that motherhood sparked her particular interest in and love for Early Years education.
 Zeena now also holds a Cache level 5 Nursery Management qualification.
 Creative Nest is a personal passion, and many of the ideas and innovations in the building design have come from directly from Zeena herself.

 We felt Zeena had a great rapport with all of the staff, from housekeepers, to assistants to the teachers themselves.
 There was a lots of fun and laughs being had throughout – adults and children alike!
 She is a great advocate of healthy lifestyles and healthy eating and is keen to implement many such programmes at Creative Nest.